COVID-19 Safety Plan

 - Workers will wear a mask and/or gloves when in close contact with students or visitors (e.g., administering first aid).

-- Teachers will wear a mask and/or face shield when in close contact with students.
+- Teachers will wear a mask, and in some cases a face shield when in close contact with students.

 5. Cleaning Protocols: